structured-query-language/structured-query-language.github.io/how-to-predict-customer-churn-using-sql-pattern-detection.md

 Based on this criteria we were able to craft a `MATCH_RECOGNIZE` query in Snowflake to get the list of accounts that exhibit this behaviour.

 SQL’s MATCH_RECOGNIZE Clause SQL is a great way to perform analysis on your data.
-It.
 SQL is used in many cases to analyze data in data lake, however, when it comes to pattern detection, SQL traditionally hasn’t been used.
-Introduction of `MATCH_RECOGNIZE` changed that. `MATCH_RECOGNIZE` allows you to detect patterns in rows of data.
+Introduction of `MATCH_RECOGNIZE` changed that. `MATCH_RECOGNIZE`  clause can perform Pattern Matching over a set of rows.

 ## MATCH_RECOGNIZE SQL query